Shrewd-as-Serpents/tonalamatl/README.md

 # 𝕋𝕠𝕟𝕒𝕝𝕒𝕞𝕒𝕥𝕝: Talking Book : Nahuatl-Maya Sacred Calendar System

-## This project is titled for the sacred talking book of ritual workings
+### This project is titled for the sacred talking book of ritual workings

-this project is dedicated to the study of Tonalpohualli, the Sacred Ritual Count of 260-Days
+### This project is dedicated to the study of Tonalpohualli, the Sacred Ritual Count of 260-Days

-this project is dedicated to Nahuatlatolli, Xochitlcuicatl - my prayer is a blossom from Truth, petals of sacred meaning draw Divine Breath and respirate
+### This project is dedicated to Nahuatlatolli, to Xochitlcuicatl
+my prayer is a blossom from Truth, petals of sacred meaning draw Divine Breath and respirate

-this project is dedicated to participatory preservation and veneration Our Sacred and Ancestral Ways:
+### this project is dedicated to participatory preservation and veneration of Our Sacred and Ancestral Ways:

-with great respect and gratitude to my Ancestors and our contemporaries
+with great respect and gratitude to my Ancestors and our contemporaries:

 ### The Maize and Milpa Peoples; Maya, Mexica, Nahua, Pueblo, Laguna, Plains, & +

-... diverse, beautiful, daring, intellectual, artistic, farming, dreaming peoples ...
+*... diverse, beautiful, daring, intellectual, artistic, farming, dreaming peoples ...*

+*... with love for the land, weather, spirits, stars, and all my relations ...*

+*... from the Place of Seven Caves, the Twisted Gourd, Sacred Cenotes ...*

+*...
+Lake Atitlán, from where the rainbow got its colors ...*

+## *tlazocamati!*

-we exist not as artifacts but living, remembering, participatory kin with unique, sovereign identities, purpose, and paths
+we are not artifacts! we are living, remembering, participatory kin - each with a unique identity, purpose, and path.

 ***